zzanehip/The-OldOS-Project/README.md

 The project is logically structured in files by app.
 Inside each app file, you'll see code and commentary behind it.
 Aside from main apps, there is the Common file.
 My mindset was to build the app in the same way Apple built interface builder — you have a collection of UI elements at your disposal that are bases.
 You can then make a copy in whatever other file you'd like if you require custom abilities.
 If you just need the generic version, you can use the generic.
 Hence, common, containing all your common UI elements.
 Lastly, there is HomeScreen, and LockScreen — essentially making up the Springboard.
 Lastly, in Assets.xcassets, you'll find all the image assets structured by app.
 ![](Images/Files.png)

-## Building On Monterey
+## Building on Monterey

 For reasons unclear to me, Mac OS Moneterey <em>officially</em> drops support for Xcode 12.
 However, OldOS, for now, is only supported on Xcode 12.
 Fortunately for us we can get around this with a few easy steps.

 	* Step 1: Open a terminal window.
 	* Step 2: Type in <path to Xcode 12.5>/Contents/MacOS/Xcode and press enter.
+Xcoode 12.5 should launch.
 	* Step 3: Open OldOS via File->Open->OldOS.
 	* That's it!